alex-oswald/alexoswald.com/_pages/about.md

 classes: wide
 ---

-I'm Alex, and I work for Honeywell Aerospace as an Automation Engineer.
-My team designs, builds and maintains test hardware and software for the manufacturing tests of accelerometers.
+I'm Alex, and I currently work for the University of Washington as a Senior Applications System Engineer.
+I'm on the Enterprise Web Services team and we are responsible for the universities web services.
+Previously, I worked for Honeywell Aerospace in Redmond, WA.
+I was an Automation Engineer in the Advanced Manufacturing Eningeering org.
+The team I was on designs, builds and maintains test hardware and software for the manufacturing tests of accelerometers.

-I also have a side business, Oswald Technologies, LLC that provides [TireDispatcher](https://tiredispatcher.com) for commercial tire companies to keep track of their mobile services.

-View me on GitHub at [oswaldtech](https://github.com/oswaldtech).
+View me on GitHub at [alex-oswald](https://github.com/alex-oswald).

-View Oswald Technologies, LLC on GitHub at [oswald-technologies](https://github.com/oswald-technologies)